 In her classes, courses and retreats Fiona skilfully weaves together some of the most important new insights in contemporary psychotherapy with the central insights of meditation.
 Her mindfulness offerings are rejuvinative, exploring simple awareness of body, mind and spirit.
 She spent many years learning to understand and experience the foundation of meditation practice and offers gentle wisdom and deep healing.
 Her presentation will help you to breathe and soften, all you have to do is let the compassionate teachings into your heart.

 What is Mindfulness?

-It is paying attention in a particular way in the present moment with out judgement a kindly attention, one that opens us to the freshness of this moment, we call this beginner's mind.
-We become aware of our senses and this awarness allows us to strengthen our attention, awaken our compassion and empathy and expand our acceptance of our own inner states of mind.
+It is paying attention in a particular way in the present moment without judgement, a kindly attention, one that opens us to the freshness of this moment, we call this beginner's mind.
+We become aware of our senses and this awareness allows us to strengthen our attention, awaken our compassion and empathy and expand our acceptance of our own inner states of mind.

 What are the benefits, why do I need it?

 The benefits are actually limitless, mindfulness practice can help lower heart rate, dissolve anxiety and fear and reduce pain in the body.
 It can help holistically to reconnect us to our body, mind and world.
 It is the key that unlocks our understanding of our mind.
 Mindfulness can strengthen our attention, awaken compassion and empathy, and expand our acceptance of our own inner states.
 We may notice after only a few weeks that we are feeling more peaceful and less reactive to adversity.
 Simple awareness of senses, thoughts and emotions can give us the choice to get caught up in them or the freedom to choose better ways of being.

 “My greatest satisfaction comes from seeing mindfulness make a positive difference to others, where they can find relief to their suffering and lead a better quality of life”.

 - Fiona Layton